AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 ### Nested properties

-You may access nested properies of lists and objects.
+You may access the nested properties of lists and objects.
 E.g., the following condition is valid:

 ```csharp